How you can access your super via different types of pensions, and how these differ to the government's age pension.

-If you’re going to take a lump sum you should also look into tax rules.
-If you’re over age 60, super money you access will generally be tax free, but if you’re under 60, you might have to pay tax on your lump sum.
+If you’re going to take a lump sum, you should also look into tax rules.
+If you’re over age 60, super money you access will generally be tax free, whereas if you’re under 60 you might have to pay tax on your lump sum.

-Another thing to think about is if you invest the money, depending on where you put it, you may be taxed on the interest you make, or possibly the capital gain.
-Whether taking your super as a lump sum is tax effective or not will depend on your individual circumstances.
+Likewise, if you invest the money, depending on where you put it, you may be taxed on the interest you make or be subject to capital gains tax.
+Whether withdrawing your super as a lump sum is tax-effective or not depends on your individual circumstances.

 1 & 2 Department of Human Services – Age Pension (Eligibility and payment rates)